-A table with equipment and ingredients will be set up for students to work in small groups to follow recipe for Johnny Cakes.
-An adult will prepare open fire in fire pit before activity commences.
-A safe zone around fire pit will be designated with orange cones.
-Fire will be supervised by an adult at all times.
-Students will not be allowed to enter inside of designated cone area.
+A table with equipment and ingredients will be set up for students to work in small groups under adult supervision to follow a recipe to make Johnny Cakes.
+An adult will prepare the open fire in the fire pit before the cooking activity commences.
+A safe zone around the fire pit will be designated with orange cones.
+The fire will be supervised by an adult.
+Students will be instructed not to enter the inside of the circle area around the fire pit.
 All bush tucker jams will be commercially produced and purchased.
 Gluten free flour will be an option.
 Food allergies and dietary needs will be considered.